 Via Ferrata (Italian for iron path) is a guided and protected way of climbing a mountain.
 It combines the adrenaline of a thrilling, but safe, adventure with the opportunity to view incredible scenery (think of it like mountain climbing, but you’re strapped in for safety).

-The path up the mountain is marked by a steel cable (the “iron” path) that’s used as a guide.
+The path up the mountain is marked by a steel cable (the “iron” path) used as a guide.
 You’re then attached to the cable with a harness.
-Foot and handholds are used as you scurry your way up the mountain in sections.
+Foot and handholds are used as you scurry up the mountain in sections.
 By Ferrata in Durmitor, you’ll be climbing Uvita Greda along the scenic Durmitor Ring.

 Take advantage of this Balkan gem while it’s still mostly undiscovered.
 Durmitor National Park is just a 3-hour white-knuckle mountain drive from Montenegro’s glitzy Adriatic coast — but the lake, canyon, and mountain peaks make it feel like a whole world away.